Whiteness theory: Whiteness as default

-The defaulting of Whiteness establishes a reality in which White people, as victims of their race as centric, do not experience the adversity of those with minority identification.
-An otherization of minorities can occur with Whiteness as a default, where Whiteness Theory identifies Whiteness as invisible to those who possess it, resulting in both intended and untended otherization.
+The defaulting of whiteness establishes a reality in which White people, as victims of their race as centric, do not experience the adversity of those with minority identification.
+An otherization of minorities can occur with whiteness as a default, where whiteness theory identifies whiteness as invisible to those who possess it, resulting in both intended and unintended otherization.
 Whiteness as default presents socioeconomic privileges and advantages over racial minorities, which also might go unrecognized by White people that are not objectified by some other standard of adversity.

 Whiteness as centric

-As the majority of Americans are White, Whiteness is considered the default race of the United States, the existing cultural norms of Whiteness are classified as the norms of American culture.
+As the majority of Americans are White, whiteness is considered the default race of the United States, the existing cultural norms of whiteness are classified as the norms of American culture.
 Such classifications include stereotypical expectancies of behavior, in which a binary system is created that classifies a person's culture as either "White" or "other."
 Majority racial status plays a major role for those of white identity creating cultural "norms," as one's behaviors and expectations of how a culture should live and interact is more easily reinforced by association with the majority.
-Lack of awareness parallels the centric nature of Whiteness as majority through self-imposed color blindness, existing through the reality of White privilege.
+Lack of awareness parallels the centric nature of whiteness as majority through self-imposed color blindness, existing through the reality of White privilege.

 Whiteness theory studies the way that White identity passively creates the otherization of color.
-Color is a construct that can be objectified, made from the existence of Whiteness as majority and centric.
-Such a perception Whiteness as "normal" leads to an underrepresentation and misrepresentation of minority individuals.
+Color is a construct that can be objectified, made from the existence of whiteness as majority and centric.
+Such a perception whiteness as "normal" leads to an underrepresentation and misrepresentation of minority individuals.